For people with a thoracic aortic aneurysm, there’s a weightlifting modality that can burn fat & tone muscle: panaerobics.

 Those with aortic aneurysm can bring panaerobics to the step class room; while doing a step class, you hold weights while doing the arm choreography.

-Whether you have aortic aneurysm or not, use 2 pound weights when first starting out with panaerobics.
+Whether you have an aortic aneurysm or not, use two pound weights when first starting out with panaerobics.
+As already mentioned, you should get the use of these cleared with your physician by getting a blood pressure response tested.

-Though the fatigue may be quite generous, this does not translate to a blood pressure spike, which those with aortic aneurysm must avoid.
+Though the fatigue may be quite generous, this would not normally translate to a blood pressure spike, which those with aortic aneurysm must avoid.

 Blood pressure spikes come from straining with heavy weights (“heavy” of course, being relative to that individual).

-If you have a thoracic aortic aneurysm and want a safe fat-burning routine involving some weightlifting, try panaerobics.
+If you have a thoracic aortic aneurysm and want a safe fat-burning routine involving the use of resistance, try panaerobics.